 The greatest danger with unusual vegetables is that we have less experience with them.
 There could be certain combinations of growing or storage conditions that render them less edible.
 Some people may have allergies or digestive intolerances to them that we don’t know about because they are not consumed by a large enough number of people.
 There could be consequences to large doses or long term exposure that have never been observed.

-With the exception of a few plants where it is explicitly noted, every vegetable in our catalog has a history of human use.
+With the exception of a few plants where it is explicitly noted, every vegetable in our catalog has a history of food use by humans.
 In every case, I have eaten a lot of these plants before I list them.
-No customers have ever reported any problems.
+No customers have ever reported any serious problems.
 That still doesn’t mean that they are safe.
 I recommend gradually introducing all new foods to your diet.
 Start with a small portion and wait a few days before eating it again.
 Increase portions slowly and eat infrequently until you feel comfortable that the plant causes you no trouble.
 If you have health problems, particularly allergies or digestive problems, it might be wise to consult a doctor before trying new foods.